The-Devoyage/devoyage-web/blog/subgraph-v0.0.8/index.md

 keywords: [graphql, subgraph, api, api generator]
 ---

+import {BlogFooter} from '@site/src/components/common/blog-footer'

 Hello All, Thanks for Joining!

 Today we are creating instant APIs around SQL Databases of various dialects with Subgraph, a proof of concept tool that is made to assist speedy API development.

 All it takes to use subgraph is a config file that informs the service where your data is and what your data looks like.
 Define the